-One monitor to ensure hardware
+One console to track diverse hardware

-performance across all vendors
+platforms across all vendors technologies

 The need for monitoring applications and software is unquestionable, but server hardware monitoring is equally important.
 Sometimes, a malfunctioning server hardware component can cause server downtime, thereby adversely impacting the performance of a critical business service.
 Detecting and fixing a server hardware problem on time can increase service uptime and enhance customer satisfaction.
 Furthermore, if a server hardware failure is not identified and addressed on time, it could cause irreparable damage to the server hardware, bring down critical IT services, cause colossal data loss, and catapult maintenance costs.

 eG Innovations delivers a robust, reliable and extremely valuable solution to deliver maximum uptime and user satisfaction.
 Pre-emptive alerting helps us to address performance issues immediately before they affect system and application availability.

 One of the biggest challenges in monitoring server hardware is heterogeneity.
 IT infrastructures typically comprise of equipment from multiple manufacturers.
 Each manufacturer provides their own solution for monitoring and managing their server hardware.
 As a result, troubleshooting can be complex and time-consuming, precisely when speed is truly of the essence.

 In a multi-vendor environment, IT administrators need a single integrated console from where they can monitor the heterogeneous server hardware components that they are responsible for.
 Administrators require automatic correlation between the performance of the server hardware and the user view of the IT services that use the server hardware, so that problems can be identified as being caused by the server hardware or by the software.